 - How much help they need and from who to realize the home of their dreams.

-We validated the size and characteristics of the market by collecting key demographic information that included zip+4, gender, income, and children at home, plus price sensitivity, perceived value for new product concepts, attitudes, and aspirations.
+We validated the size and characteristics of the market by collecting key demographic information that included zip+4, gender, income, and number of children at home, along with price sensitivity, perceived value for new product concepts, attitudes, and aspirations.
 These data were appended to our proprietary database of U.S consumers to further describe benefit segments.

 Through our ethnographies and survey data collection, we were able to characterize four segments of U.S consumers on numerous dimensions, including

 - Their propensity to do the work themselves

 - The premium they would pay for materials that benefit them